rapid7/insightconnect-plugins/red_canary/help.md

 * 2.1.0 - Updated caching for New Events and New Detection triggers.
 Caching will now use date vs. caching a seperate event ID.
 The trigger also has the option of setting a date offset for testing workflows
 * 2.1.1 - Bug fix for connection test
 * 2.1.2 - Bug fix for New Detection where needed to be loaded every time the trigger was called
+* 2.1.3 - Bug fix for New Detection trigger cache where additional dates were being added to the cache file.
+When the cache was loaded from the file it would set the lastest cache to an older date, allowing old detections to be triggered on
+* 2.1.4 - Bug fix for New Events trigger where PluginException was not supported in SDK image | Update to use the `komand/python-3-37-slim-plugin:3` Docker image to reduce plugin size

 ## Workflows